List of Being Human (British TV series) episodes: Series 3 (2011)

 Series 3 premiered in the United Kingdom on 23 January 2011, and contained eight episodes.
 The show was now set in Barry, Wales, with the characters having moved from Bristol following the "Box Tunnel" murders (committed by main character John Mitchell).
 Lacey Turner played the recurring character Lia, a ghost encountered by Mitchell when he travelled to "the other side" in an attempt to rescue Annie from purgatory.

-Robson Green and Michael Socha play two father and son recurring werewolf characters MacNair (given name Anthony not used until his final episode) and Thomas MacNair.
+Robson Green and Michael Socha play father and son recurring werewolf characters MacNair (given name Anthony not used until his final episode) and Thomas MacNair.
 Both he and his teenage son are vampire killers.
 The series also reveals that zombies also exist in the Being Human universe and one appears in the third episode.
 BBC America began transmitting Series 3 on 18 February 2011.

 Series 3 story arcs included a prophecy that Mitchell would die from a "wolf-shaped bullet" (killed by a werewolf), Nina's pregnancy, and the resurrection of the cruel, manipulative vampire, Herrick.